LX-5060 A Choice of Filters for Q-SUN Xenon Test Chambers

 Q-SUN extended UV filters allow significant excess UV below the cut-on of natural sunlight at the earth’s surface.
 Extended UV filters are often used to produce faster degradation than daylight filters.
 They may also be used to reproduce extraterrestrial spectra for aerospace applications.

-Extended UV - Q/B. This filter has a nominal cut-on at 275 nm.
+Extended UV-Q/B This filter has a nominal cut-on at 275 nm.
 For many materials it will produce faster degradation than daylight filters.
-This filter may be required for certain automotive test methods including SAE J1960, SAE J1885, SAE J2412 and SAE J2527.
+This filter may be required for certain automotive test methods including SAE J2412 and SAE J2527.
 It is described in ASTM G155.

-Extended UV - Quartz.
-Certain special applications require a spectrum with aggressive, very short-wave UV to produce an extraterrestrial exposure condition.
+Extended UV-Quartz Certain special applications require a spectrum with aggressive, very short-wave UV to produce an extraterrestrial exposure condition.
 The quartz filter has a nominal cut-on at 250 nm.
-Becuase of its extreme short wave UV cuton, this filter does not meet the definitional requirements for an “extended UV filter” as defined in SAE or ASTM.
+Because of its extreme short wave UV cut-on, this filter does not meet the definitional requirements for an “extended UV filter” as defined in SAE or ASTM.

 Window Glass Filters

-Intended for testing materials that are used indoors, window glass filters produce spectra equivalent to sunlight coming through the window.
+Window glass filters produce spectra equivalent to sunlight passing through windows, and are intended for testing materials that are used indoors.
 However, there is no single “standard window glass.”
-Because transmission varies due to thickness, chemical composition, etc., several window glass filters have been developed.
+Because transmission varies due to thickness, chemical composition, tint, and other factors, several window glass filters have been developed.

-Window - Q. This filter is equivalent to direct sunlight coming through a piece of single-strength, singlepane glass of the type most widely used in North America.
+Window-Q This filter is equivalent to direct sunlight passing through a piece of singlestrength, single-pane glass of the type most widely used in North America.
 This filter meets the requirements for window glass filters in ASTM and most ISO test methods.
-Window - Q has a nominal cut-on of 310 nm.
+Window-Q has a nominal cut-on of 310 nm.